kevinpollet/maven-github-plugin/Readme.md

 * __How report a bug or request a new feature__ ?

 >To report an issue or request a new feature you just have to open an issue in the repository issue tracker.
 After that you can add a label to it.
-Actually there two types of label _Bug_ and _Feature_
+Currently there is two label __Bug__ and __Feature__.

 How contribute
 --------------